facebookresearch/hydra/website/versioned_docs/version-1.0/advanced/plugins.md

 ## Plugin discovery
 The plugin discovery process runs whenever Hydra starts.
 During plugin discovery, Hydra scans for plugins in all the submodules of `hydra_plugins`.
 Hydra will import each module and look for plugins defined in that module.
-Any module under `hydra_plugins` that is slow to import will slow down the startup of _ALL_ Hydra applicaitons.
+Any module under `hydra_plugins` that is slow to import will slow down the startup of _ALL_ Hydra applications.
 Plugins with expensive imports can exclude individual files from this by prefixing them with `_` (but not `__`).
 For example, the file `_my_plugin_lib.py` would not be imported and scanned, while `my_plugin_lib.py` would be.